-Mitigation Goals/ Strategies/Actions: To rewater the Lower Owens River below the Los Angeles Aqueduct Intake and the enhancement of several environmental features along or near the river including the Delta, the Blackrock Waterfowl Management Area and Off-River Lakes and Ponds.
+To rewater the Lower Owens River below the Los Angeles Aqueduct Intake and the enhancement of several environmental features along or near the river including the Delta, the Blackrock Waterfowl Management Area and Off-River Lakes and Ponds.
 The goal of the Lower Owens River Project is the establishment of a healthy, functioning ecosystem for the benefit of biodiversity and Threatened and Endangered Species, while providing for the continuation of sustainable uses including recreation, livestock grazing, agriculture and other activities.

-Project Status/ Effectiveness: Flows were initiated in the Lower Owens River Project in December 2006.
-Phase 1 flows were met and exceeded.
-Project baseflows were achieved in February 2007.
+Effectiveness: Flows were initiated in the Lower Owens River Project in baseflows were achieved in February 2007.
 The specified Seasonal Habitat Flow was initiated on June 25, 2010, and completed on schedule.
 Specified flows were released to the Delta in 2010.
 The Blackrock Waterfowl Management Area achieved the 2010 - specified flooded acreage through water releases.
 Off-River Lakes and Ponds have been managed as specified for 2010.
 Training, monitoring, and reporting are being conducted as specified in the various permits.